 How much yarn you need to buy depends on the size of your project.
 I had 7 pounds of yarn, and my blanket turned out 45″ x 60″ which is a perfect size throw.

 Also, there is some variation in size if you are a tight or loose knitter.

 The yarns are a bit different based on the dying process.
 My wool is the “Natural Wool” color, and it does not go thru a dye process and as a result it’s pretty fluffy.
-For more information, Diane from Artizen has tips and tricks to arm knitting.

-Here is Artizen Home’s helpful Chart
+Here is helpful Chart

 One Loop Infinity Scarf, 3 stitches wide – 0.5 – 0.75 pounds

 Straight Scarf, 6 feet – 1 pound